 I think the slatted wood is so much fun!
 I’m not sure if I’ll do it this exact way again, and yeah, it’s probably not the most profitable thing to be doing with my time… but these extra things bring me so much joy.

-- Cut up the wooden dowels to the height of the drawers and attach them with gorilla glue.
+- Cut up the wooden dowels to the height of the drawers.
+Sand each piece so they don't have any splinters on them and attach them to the drawers with gorilla glue starting from the center.
+Let it all dry overnight.

 - Make a new base and legs and attach them to the bottom of the dresser.